 Buying the basics like sanitary protection, shampoo, toothpaste or deodorant when we need them is something most of us take for granted.
 For many on a low-income however, especially those who rely on food banks, these essential products have become out of reach luxuries.
 Illness, disability, family breakdown or loss of a job can leave people destitute, and these unplanned events can happen to anyone.

 We all make financial choices, but for those living in poverty these choices can be extremely stark.
-Mothers are increasingly prioritising feeding their family over buying hygiene products while young women are going hungry to save themselves the humiliation of showing up at college or work with greasy hair and smelling of body odour.
+Mothers are increasingly prioritising feeding their family over buying hygiene products while teens and young adults prefer to go hungry to save themselves the humiliation of showing up at college or work with greasy hair and smelling of body odour.

 Sadly, hygiene poverty comes with a social stigma that affects all areas of life, work, school and relationships We know that a lack of access to hygiene products impacts confidence, self-esteem and prospects in those who are most vulnerable.
 People miss out on employment and promotion opportunities.
-Women find themselves housebound and girls skip school and miss out on their education because they can’t afford sanitary protection.
-Teens get bullied for body odour because buying deodorant would have meant missing a meal
+Women find themselves housebound because they can’t afford sanitary protection, children skip school because they don't have clean uniform or PE kit.

 The very idea of hygiene poverty is embarrassing and so galvanised to do something, Lizzy put out a plea for hygiene and personal care products to her friends on WhatsApp.
 Donations flooded in - the reaction was overwhelming and extremely moving and Lizzy realised she had tapped into people’s desire to help.
 All she had to do was find a way to facilitate this... within a few weeks The Hygiene Bank was born.